bob-606/5.easa.fi/README.md

 ## 105. What types of boundary layers can be found on an aerofoil?
-What types of boundary layers can be found on an aerofoil?
 - Turbulent boundary layer along the complete upper surface with separated airflow
 - Turbulent layer at the leading wing areas, laminar boundary layer at the trailing areas
 - ***Laminar layer at the leading wing areas, turbulent boundary layer at the trailing areas***